Ninimma: Character

-A further role attested for her is that of a goddess of birth.
+A further role attested for Ninimma is that of a goddess of birth.
 In an Old Babylonian hymn, she is described as a helper of Aruru who partakes in creation of life and assists her in cutting the umbilical cord and determining fates.
 Ninimma might have also been associated with vegetation.
 This aspect of her character might be tied to her role as a goddess of birth.

 From the Middle Babylonian period onward, Ninimma could also be regarded as a healing goddess.
-A reference to this role can be found in the incantation series Šurpu, where she appears in a sequence of deities invoked to break a curse, placed after Lugal-Marada and Imzuanna, and before Shuzianna, Šulpae, Sadarnunna, Belet-ili, Sud, Siris and Ningishzida.
+A reference to this role can be found in the incantation series Šurpu, where she appears in a sequence of deities invoked to break a curse, after Lugal-Marada and Imzuanna, and before Shuzianna, Šulpae, Sadarnunna, Belet-ili, Sud, Siris and Ningishzida.

-A possible reference to an association between Ninimma and birds who might be geese (KUR.GImušen; translation uncertain) has been identified by Karen Focke.
+A possible reference to an association between Ninimma and a type of birds (KUR.GImušen; translation uncertain, possibly geese) has been identified by Karen Focke.

 While the view that Ninimma was primarily a male deity is not considered credible today, sporadic references to male Ninimma are nonetheless known.
-One possible example is a god list where she is described as "Ea of the Scribes," dnin.ìmma = dé-a šá lúṭupšarri.
+One possible example is a god list where Ninimma is described as "Ea of the Scribes," dnin.ìmma = dé-a šá lúṭupšarri.